 Step 1: Confirm you are on the right account

 Click the bottom-left avatar.
 The email shown is the one currently logged in.
-Cross-check against your most recent OpenAI receipt email.
+Cross-check it against your most recent OpenAI/Stripe receipt.
 If they differ, log out and back in with the correct one — this resolves about a third of “downgraded” reports instantly.
+If you use Google or Apple sign-in, make sure you pick the same provider you originally subscribed with.

-Step 2: Open My Plan and read the exact status
+Step 2: Open Settings → Subscription and read the exact status

-- “Your Plus plan will renew on…” — you are still Plus, this was a UI glitch; refresh.
+- “Your Plus plan will renew on…” — you are still Plus; this was a UI glitch.
+Hard-refresh or sign out and back in.

-If lapsed, click Upgrade to Plus and pay with the same payment method.
-Use the same OpenAI email so historical chats remain accessible.
-New billing cycle starts today, not on the original renewal date.
+If the plan lapsed, click Upgrade to Plus and pay with a working payment method.
+Use the same OpenAI email so your historical chats and custom GPTs stay accessible.
+A new billing cycle starts today, not on the original renewal date.
+This is the fastest and most reliable route — Plus is usually active within a minute.

-Step 4: Update the payment method and retry
+Step 4: Update the payment method — and understand the Stripe retry trap

 Step 5: Ask your bank to whitelist OpenAI